-Ordinarily the Trustee will value the assets of the Fund, and will determine the value of units in the Fund, on the basis of ascertained market values.
-However, the Trustee may adopt a different valuation methodology for any particular valuation if it determines that market value is not the appropriate or a sufficient methodology for the valuation having regard to the nature of the asset, or that there is no market for the asset, or that market value does not represent fair value for the asset.
-Each date when the Fund is valued (either by 'formal valuation' or 'informal valuation') is a 'Valuation Date'.
-The market for fine instruments is generally priced in US\$.

-For the purposes of valuation of any particular instrument at any particular Valuation Date, the Trustee will use the AUD\$/US\$ average rate (as published by the Reserve Bank of Australia) for the month prior to the Valuation Date.
+- > From time to time in its discretion, but in any event, will conduct a valuation annually prior to the end of each financial year. - A valuation of the assets of the Fund is conducted having regard to the opinions of at least two (2) reputable and qualified valuers which have been obtained within the three (3) months immediately prior to the valuation. - A valuation of the assets of the Fund can also take place at any point in time should material events which affect the value of the Fund occur. - The Trustee may adopt a different valuation methodology if it determines that market value is not the appropriate or a sufficient methodology for the valuation having regard to the nature of the asset, or that there is no market for the asset, or that market value does not represent fair value for the asset. - Each date when the Fund is valued is a 'Valuation Date'.
+The market for fine instruments is generally priced in US\$. - For the purposes of valuation of any particular instrument at any particular Valuation Date, the Trustee will use the AUD\$/US\$ average rate (as published by the Reserve Bank of Australia) for the month prior to the Valuation Date.